 Premium Saver

 The 'Premium Saver' is Rabobank's bonus rate savings account.
-It has a modest base interest rate, with an additional 'bonus rate' added each month that you grow your balance by at least $200.
-Again, the maximum rate applies on balances up to $250,000, with a lower rate for balances between $250k and $1m and then a further discount on any portion of the balance above $1m.
+It has a modest base interest rate, with an additional 'bonus rate' added each month that customers grow their balance by at least $200.
+Again, the maximum rate applies on balances up to $250,000, with a lower rate for balances over $250,000.

-At the time of writing, the ongoing rate on the Premium Saver is higher than that of the High Interest account, excluding that initial four month period.
+At the time of writing, the ongoing rate on the Premium Saver (on balances up to $250,000) is higher than that of the High Interest account, excluding that initial four month period.

 Notice Saver

-Finally, the 'Notice Saver' is an alternative product slightly unusual in that it requires advance notice to access your funds.
+The 'Notice Saver' is an alternative product slightly unusual in that it requires advance notice to access your funds.
 The longer the notice period, the higher the rate.
-Currently Rabo offers 31, 60 and 90 day Notice Saver accounts, with a higher ongoing rate than the revert rate on the 'High Interest' account (although not quite as high as the 'Premium Saver').
+Currently, Rabo offers 31, 60 and 90 day Notice Saver accounts, with a higher ongoing rate than the revert rate on the 'High Interest' account (although not quite as high as the 'Premium Saver').

 Term Deposits